eclipse-ibeji/freyja/docs/quickstart.md

 cargo run --example in-memory
 ```

 Note that there is also an `in-memory-with-fn` example with identical behavior.
-The difference between these two examples is that they show different ways of integrating with the Freyja core components, which is an advanced topic covered in the [Custom Adapters Guide](./custom-adapters.md)
+The difference between these two examples is that they show different ways of integrating the same adapters with the Freyja core components, which is an advanced topic covered in the [Custom Adapters Guide](./custom-adapters.md)

 ### Mock Services Example

 This example uses the Mock Digital Twin Service and Mock Mapping Service.
 The behavior is very similar to the in-memory example, but with two key differences:

-1. With the exception of the cloud adpater, the adapters function as clients to external services, which are mocked as other exectuables running at the same time.
+1. With the exception of the cloud adpater, the adapters function as clients to external services.
+These external services are mock versions of the mapping and digital twin services which run as binaries on the same device.
 1. The mock services allow for more precise control over when their state changes.
 Users can advance the state of the applications by interacting with their terminal interfaces.

 This example is good when you want to be able to manually control when signals or mappings are added or removed from the application, thus affecting what data gets emitted by Freyja.
 This example is most commonly used for demo scenarios.